torbsd/openbsd-ports/README.md

 These are the OpenBSD ports that correspond to the Tor browser bundle.
 They are a work in progress.
 Please beware that until we make release announcements on [our web site](https://torbsd.github.io) you should be careful using this stuff.
 You must be runing OpenBSD -current and have your ports and src synced up (like I said: running -current).

 ## Branches and Versions ##

-This is the develop branch and is used to work on the bleeding edge.
-As of 14 July 2015 this means working on __4.5.3__:
+As of 29 July 2015 the `master` branch has release __4.5.3__:

     ff-esr            31.8.0
     torbutton         1.9.2.8
     tor-launcher      0.2.7.5
     noscript          2.6.9.27
     https-everywhere  5.0.5

-    tor               0.2.6.9
+The `develop` branch is always used to work on the next release.
+We use tags to mark release points that correspond as closely as possible to TBB releases.
+They are marked "-sans-pt" to indicate that Pluggable Transports (PT) is not yet a part of this set of ports... working on it...

 ## Meta Package ##